CivicaDigital/NodeJsDojo/README.md

 You've now set up a scalable web server that runs in multiple processes and is non-blocking to multiple requests.
 For the final touches it will be more useful to replace the response to clients with actual HTML pages instead of a string. [`express.js`](https://expressjs.com/) is a popular web framework package that extends Node's HTTP objects that we saw earlier. [`hogan.js`](http://twitter.github.io/hogan.js/) is a JavaScript templating engine developed at Twitter to interpolate data into web pages using Mustache. [`hogan-xpress`](https://www.npmjs.com/package/hogan-xpress) is a package that uses the [`hogan.js`](http://twitter.github.io/hogan.js/) templating engine for [`express.js`](https://expressjs.com/).
 There's a lot that can be learnt about all of these packages, but the following snippets that build upon our existing code showcase how simple it is to create a fully operational web server in Node.js from scratch.
 Try adding the following files in the correct folder locations, observe the clean separation of concerns and watch the magic happen!

 Place your `cluster.js` file in a new folder (`app` in my examples), and run that file to observe clustering.
-A slightly cleaner (but more advanced in terms of Express) version of this code is provided in the appendix of this course.
+A slightly cleaner (but more advanced in terms of Express) version of this code is [provided in the Appendix](#complete-scalable-web-server-code) of this course.

 ```bash
 npm install express